Using and launching RStudio with .Rmd files

 Screenshot of RStudio instance in a Terra workspace with the File menu dropdown expanded.
 The save as option is visible at the bottom of the dropdown.

-Your files will display under Your Analyses.
+Your files will display under Your Analyses in your workspace's Analyses tab.

 Screenshot of workspace Analyses tab with HellowWorld RMarkdown file in the Name column of the Your Analysis section and the R logo under the application column.